 There were a few homeless years when we decided to sell the house, and most everything we owned, and went off to see the world.
 This was an amazing experience and one that we have never regretted, even though it was tough going at times.
 When you are in countries where the only other person that understands English is your spouse and you are with them 24/7, things can get a little tense.
 We survived our travels and are still married!
 I continue to draw on those round the world travel experiences in my art and it affects my outlook on the world, especially now that I have seen a small part of it.
 Even three years spent travelling is not enough time to really see the world.
 I lost count of the number of countries we visited, something on the order of 40-50 and on all of the continents, except Antarctica!

 In my youth, I was never particularly artistic but I did dabble with my mother's oil paints when she was painting.
-I took up painting in the early 1990's when I was finding the results of my photography efforts when travelling, or just out hiking in the mountains, to be unsatisfactory.
+I took up painting in the early 1990's when I was finding the results of my photography efforts while travelling, or just out hiking in the mountains, to be unsatisfactory.
 While I occasionally produced good photographs, the photos seldom captured the mood or feeling of the place and time.
 I turned to painting in an effort to better capture those fleeting moments and I continue to learn to this day on how to accomplish this goal in my paintings.
 Since taking up painting I have attended numerous art classes and workshops with a number of different artists and am always willing to try out new techniques that I can incorporate into my work.

-Lately my attention has turned to close-ups including flowers and other organic elements of the landscape.
 I paint in both Oils and Pastels, choosing the media to best suit the subject matter.
 I enjoy spending time hiking and skiing in the mountains and use those journeys as inspiration for many of my paintings.